Nicer82/EnergyMonitor/README.md

 TBD
 #### 1.3.2 Schema
 TBD
-## 2. RPI Installation instructions
+## 2. RPi Installation instructions
 Tested with a Raspberry Pi Model 3B+.
 Should work on other RPi's as well.
 ### 2.1 Raspbian setup
 1. Download the latest image of Raspbian Lite, available at raspberrypi.org/downloads